ZarChi123/CMS-Practicals/Week 3/README.md

 Diving into WordPress via LinkedIn Learning and YouTube revealed the effectiveness of self-directed learning in acquiring new skills.
 This encounter emphasized the importance of leveraging various learning resources and platforms to cultivate a holistic understanding of a new tool or technology.
 Furthermore, the intentional commitment to learning at a self-determined pace highlighted the crucial balance between efficiency and depth in skill acquisition

-##Group Formation
+# Group Formation

-To assemble a capable learning team in anticipation of the upcoming assignment (Assignment 2), I took the initiative to conduct a systematic formation process.
-Adopting a 'job interview style,' I conducted brief interviews with each classmate, employing targeted questions to understand their working styles, availability, diligence, and shared expectations for group collaboration.
-Exploring their approaches to task management, collaborative methodologies, and past experiences in group settings yielded valuable insights into their compatibility with our team.
-Within these discussions, four individuals emerged who demonstrated:
+In preparation for the upcoming assignment (Assignment 2), the formation of a proficient learning team was initiated through a systematic process.
+Utilizing a 'job interview style,' brief interviews were conducted with each classmate, incorporating targeted questions to understand their working styles, availability, diligence, and shared expectations for group collaboration.
+Exploring their approaches to task management, collaborative methodologies, and past experiences in group settings provided valuable insights into their compatibility with our team.
+The following four individuals emerged from this selection process:

--Myat Pwint Phyu (14318723)
+- Myat Pwint Phyu (14318723)
--Kaung Sat Paing (14399033)
+- Kaung Sat Paing (14399033)
--Shin Thant Aung (14191080)
+- Shin Thant Aung (14191080)
--Shwe Moe Thant (14228423)
+- Shwe Moe Thant (14228423)

-Emerged from the selection process were individuals whose attributes strongly resonated with our collective objectives.
-These team members not only exhibited proficiency in their working styles but also showcased a remarkable commitment to collaborative efforts.
-Through the interviews, I gained an understanding of their strong problem-solving skills and creativity, which I recognized as valuable assets for our assignment.
-Their demonstrated dedication, proactive approach to problem-solving, and clear alignment of expectations set them apart from other candidates.
+These individuals exhibited attributes strongly resonating with our collective objectives.
+They not only demonstrated proficiency in their working styles but also showcased a remarkable commitment to collaborative efforts.
+The interviews revealed their strong problem-solving skills and creativity, recognized as valuable assets for our assignment.
+Their dedication, proactive approach to problem-solving, and clear alignment of expectations set them apart from other candidates.
 It became evident that their values and work ethics harmoniously aligned with our vision for the assignment.
-By strategically choosing these members, I envisioned a team that not only boasts diverse skills but also fosters a cohesive environment primed for successful collaboration.
+By strategically choosing these members, the vision is to form a team that not only boasts diverse skills but also fosters a cohesive environment primed for successful collaboration.